 To navigate seasons as a couple, you must learn to appreciate even the small efforts done by your spouse.

 You cannot be so caught up with the grand projects that you refuse for your heart to rejoice, to glow and to dance regardless of a million other things not done.

 A healthy marriage is where we we learn to be grateful for what our spouse does for us.
 Especially when you know that it’s not natural for them; that it’s something they have to learn.

 Loving others the way they want to be loved is a race to bottom, not the top.
 We go out of our way to love others, not the way that is easy and comfortable and familiar to us, but the way they want to be loved, even when it costs us something.

 If one wants to be great, they must first become small.
 Matthew 20:26

 Your turn: What do you think?
-Why is speaking my love language so important in marriage?
+Why is speaking my love language hard but so important in marriage?
 How are you working to speak your spouse’s love language?
 Let’s talk in comments!

 Are you wrestling with the overwhelm of marriage?